wagamamaz/tensorlayer-tricks/README.md

 * Use python-threading with [tl.prepro.threading_data](http://tensorlayer.readthedocs.io/en/latest/modules/prepro.html#threading) and [the functions for images augmentation](http://tensorlayer.readthedocs.io/en/latest/modules/prepro.html#images) see [tutorial_image_preprocess.py](https://github.com/zsdonghao/tensorlayer/blob/master/example/tutorial_image_preprocess.py)

 ## 7. Batch of data
+* 1. If your dataset is large:
+ * Use TFRecord or TF DatasetAPI if your data size is large, see [cifar10 and tfrecord examples](https://github.com/tensorlayer/tensorlayer/tree/master/examples/basic_tutorials)
-* If your data size is small enough to feed into the memory of your machine.
+* 2. If your data size is small enough to feed into the memory of your machine:
  * Use [tl.iterate.minibatches](http://tensorlayer.readthedocs.io/en/latest/modules/iterate.html#tensorlayer.iterate.minibatches) to shuffle and return the examples and labels by the given batchsize.
+ * Use [tl.prepro.threading_data](http://tensorlayer.readthedocs.io/en/latest/modules/prepro.html#tensorlayer.prepro.threading_data) to read a batch of data at the beginning of every step, the performance is slow but good for small dataset.
  * For time-series data, use [tl.iterate.seq_minibatches, tl.iterate.seq_minibatches2, tl.iterate.ptb_iterator and etc](http://tensorlayer.readthedocs.io/en/latest/modules/iterate.html#time-series)
-* If your data size is very large
- * Use [tl.prepro.threading_data](http://tensorlayer.readthedocs.io/en/latest/modules/prepro.html#tensorlayer.prepro.threading_data) to read a batch of data at the beginning of every step
- * Use TFRecord again, see [cifar10 and tfrecord examples](https://github.com/zsdonghao/tensorlayer/tree/master/example)

 ## 8. Customized layer
 * 1. [Write a TL layer directly](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#your-layer)